The Congressional Art Competition

 The grand prize is two round-trip tickets to Washington, D.C., to attend a ribbon-cutting ceremony.
 The winner is also eligible to receive a scholarship to the Savannah College of Art and Design.

-Winners will be announced at a reception in the atrium of the Arkansas Education Television Network on April 8, 2013.
+Winners were announced at a reception in the atrium of the Arkansas Education Television Network on April 8, 2013.
+You can view photos from the 2013 Congressional Art Competition Awards Reception on Facebook.

 ART SUBMISSION DEADLINE